wso2/docs-is/en/docs/develop/apis/manage-users-and-roles-with-apis.md

 3. If you have started the server in default configurations, use the following URL in your browser to see the WSDL of the admin service:
     <https://localhost:9443/services/RemoteUserStoreManagerService?wsdl>
-    .

-For more information on WSO2 admin services and how to invoke an admin service using either SoapUI or any other client program, see [Calling Admin Services from Apps](../../apis/call-admin-services) section in WSO2 Carbon documentation.
+For more information on WSO2 admin services and how to invoke an admin service using either SoapUI or any other client program, see [Call Admin Services](../../apis/call-admin-services).

 ---